 This custom-cut ametrine features zones of distinct yellow and purple as well as blended areas.
 The first photo, taken under fluorescent lights using a light ring, shows off its brilliance and sparkle.
 The second photo, taken with no light ring, emphasizes the colors.
 40.24 cts, 26.2 x 18.9 x 14.5 mm, USA. © All That Glitters.
 Used with permission.

 Yet another member of the beryl family, heliodor or golden beryl varies in color from a pale orangey yellow to a pale yellowish green.
 The name "heliodor" means "gift from the Sun," and this gem is said to make its wearer radiate energy and positivity.

 Heliodors have high hardness, great clarity, and very intense color saturation.
-They occur in large sizes; the largest ever found weighs 2,054 carats!
-Nevertheless, in sizes up to 10 carats, it only ranges in price up to $150 per carat.
+They also occur in large sizes.
+The largest ever found weighs 2,054 carats!
+Nevertheless, in sizes up to ten carats, it only ranges in price up to $150 per carat.
 You could radiate a lot of positivity and still have an affordable engagement ring with a heliodor.

 Until the 1980s, rose quartz was known only as a opaque stone.
 Although transparent material has since been found, these gems are still best known as opaque cabochons, shapes with flat bottoms and round or domed tops.
 Consumers who prefer the look and gleaming luster of cabochons will love rose quartz.